-Friends of the Library are non-profit volunteer organizations, bringing together involved, caring people who support and promote the services and programs of their community library.
+Friends of the Library are non-profit volunteer organizations that bring together involved, caring people who support and promote the services and programs of their community library.

-Through their fund raising efforts, Friends groups undertake projects and supply items which fall outside the established budget of their local library.
-Each group of dedicated volunteers gives countless hours of service and raises thousands of dollars to enhance the services of their local library.
+Through their fund raising efforts, Friends groups undertake projects and supply items that fall outside the established budget of their local library.
+These dedicated volunteers gives many hours of service and raises thousands of dollars to enhance their local libraries.

 All Friends of the Library groups welcome new members.
-Click on a library name below to learn more.
+Click on the name of a Friends group below to learn more.

-In this Sno-Isle Libraries “State of the Library” address, Executive Director Jonalyn Woolf-Ivory describes a forward-thinking, financially stable library district that serves nearly 700,000 residents of Washington’s Snohomish and Island Counties.
+In this Sno-Isle Libraries “State of the Library” address, Executive Director Jonalyn Woolf-Ivory describes a forward-thinking, financially stable library district that serves 728,745 residents of Washington’s Snohomish and Island Counties.